ChrisAkridge/Cix/docs/Error Handling.md

 ### Lexer Errors:
 * LX001: Invalid character '{char}'.
 * LX002: The character '{char}' isn't a valid numeric literal suffix; valid suffixes are "u", "l", "ul", "f", and "d".
+* LX003: The At Sign can only appear at the start of an identifier.

 ### Tokenizer Errors:
 * TK001: The word "{word}" cannot be parsed.